Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Higgs Sector in the LRIS

-and $D^h$ is the determinant of the matrix $M_H^2$, which is explicitly given in App.~\ref{appndx}.
-From Eq.~(\ref{mh23}), one can show that the next lightest $CP$-even neutral Higgs boson, $H_2 \equiv h'$, could have a mass of order a few hundred GeVs, as shown in Fig.~\ref{massvspar}.
-In this figure $m_{h'}$ is given as function of $\alpha_{32}$, which is one of the relevant parameters in the scalar potential, with choosing $\lambda_{23}\in [-0.1,3]$ and fixing other (less important) parameters as follows:
+and $D^h$ is the determinant of $M_H^2$, which is explicitly given in Appendix~\ref{appdet}.
+From Eq.~(\ref{mh23}), one can show that the next lightest $CP$-even neutral Higgs boson, $H_2 \equiv h'$, could have a mass of order a few hundred~\text{GeVs}, as shown in Fig.~\ref{massvspar}~(left).
+In this figure, $m_{h'}$ is given as function of $\alpha_{32}$, which is one of the relevant parameters in the scalar potential, with choosing $\lambda_{23}\in[-0.1,3]$ and varying other parameters in the following ranges upon our discussion above:

-The interactions of $h'$ with the SM fermions and gauge bosons, which are quite relevant for its search at the LHC, are given in terms of the mixing coupling $Z^{H}_{2i}$, where the physical eigenstate $h'$ is given by the superposition of real parts of neutral components of scalar doublets as follows:
+Moreover, a huge scan over the parameter space of the LRIS was conducted taking into account the recent LHC contraints using integratively \higgsbounds~and \higgssignals~programs as explained below~\cite{Bechtle:2013wla,Bechtle:2013xfa}.
+The scan confirmed our previous discussions and ranges considered.
+We chose the three benchmark points in Table~\ref{Bnchmrkpnts} with optimized cross sections in both signals of interest in our analysis below.
+We also considered our $h'$ in the three mass ranges $m_{h'}=250,400~\text{GeV}$ and $600~\text{GeV}$.
+In Fig.~\ref{massvspar}~(left), we circled the three benchmark points of Table~\ref{Bnchmrkpnts}.

-In Fig.~\ref{h1h2mix}, we display the mixing $Z^H_{2i}$ versus $m_{h'}$ for the same set of parameters considered in Fig.~\ref{massvspar}.
-As can be seen from this plot, $h'$ is essentially genertated from $\phi_1$ with smaller contributions from the real components of $\phi_2$ and $\chi_R$.
+The interactions of $h'$ with the SM fermions and gauge bosons, which are quite relevant for its search at the LHC, are given in terms of the mixing coupling $Z^{H}_{2i}$.
+As explained above, the physical eigenstate $h'$ is given by the superposition of real parts of neutral components of scalar doublets as follows:

-\end{enumerate} Befor closing this section, we highlight the relevant interaction couplings of $h'$ with $Z_\mu$ gauge boson, $g_{h'ZZ}$, and with the SM-like Higgs boson, $g_{h'hh}$.
+In Fig.~\ref{massvspar}~(right), we display the mixing $Z^H_{2i}$ versus $m_{h'}$ for the same set of parameters considered in Fig.~\ref{massvspar}~(left).
+As can be seen from this plot, $h'$ is essentially generated from $\phi_1$ with smaller contributions from the real components of $\phi_2$ and $\chi_R$. \end{enumerate} Before closing this section, we highlight the relevant interaction couplings of $h'$ with $Z_\mu$ gauge boson, $g_{h'ZZ}$, and with the SM-like Higgs boson, $g_{h'hh}$.
 These interactions are generated from kinetic terms and the scalar potential terms, respectively, and they are dominantly given by